lequan310/FlowerRecommendation/README.md

+# Details
 Dataset URL: https://drive.google.com/file/d/1eMmfmV44u6TXF1i6kX2PNhuwWYeJ-q5B/view?usp=share_link
+Read more details in Project Report

+# How To Use
 Task 1: Flower Classification
 1. Install the following packages before running the jupyter notebook file and the python script: pandas, numpy, matplotlib, seaborn, sklearn, tensorflow, PIL
 2. To run the model via python script, use command prompt to navigate to the folder containing the file predict.py